howard-stearns/FairShare/README.md

 ### Simplifying Assumptions

-- In _this_ version, there is no user-to-user networking, and no cryptography.
-Group interactions are currently simulated:
-  - You can switch between users within the same app page.
-  - There are only a few groups and a few members in each group.
-When you "vote", the PoC App simulates concurrening votes by the other group memembers in five seconds.
-  - The data is stored locally for use in subsequent sessions, but not between different browsers.
-- The Uniswap V1 model is used for trading between groups: one exchange per group, with reserves in some common currency, and trades priced for constant reserve1 * reserve2.
+1. The Uniswap V1 model is used for trading between groups: one exchange per group, with reserves in some common currency, and trades priced for constant reserve1 * reserve2.
   - As a common "reserve currency", there is a FairShare group that everyone is a member of.
 (I'm not sure that a universal group is in the spirit of FairShare.
 Alternatively, there are other ways to do exchanges.)
+  - Therefore, exhanges between groups involve first exchaning the starting group's coin for Fairshare (or simply withdrawing if the starting group is the FairShare group), and then using that to buy the group coin of the target group.
+I.e., there are two transactions.
+  - Unlike Unisawp, V1 where the fee for exchange is always 0.3% (0.003 of amount), the exchange fee here is always the same as the agreed group transaction fee.
+(Is that what is intended?
+I think if the fee were not the same, people would avoid the fee by exchanging to a low-tax "island" and then exchanging back, no?)
-  - The FairShare group also has an exchange, but its reserve is in a unit shown as "$".
-The PoC does not cover how "$" is entered or withdrawn -- just accounted.
-(A real MVP might need a way to do this, but it presumably creates additional regulatory complications.
-Maybe something through PayPal or Venmo would work?
+  - The FairShare group also has an exchange, but the PoC doesn't say what it's reserve currency is, nor provide any way to use it.
+(A real MVP might provide a way to exchange for dollars, but it presumably creates additional regulatory complications.
+Maybe something through PayPal/Venmo, World Pay, or Apple Pay would work?
 Or maybe a chain such as Optimism?)
-- Everything is handled in whole numbers, with costs rounded up.
+2. Everything is handled in whole numbers, with costs rounded up.
+So with any non-zero fee, there is a minimum 1 unit cost per transaction.
 (A real MVP would probably use [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt).
-It might also want to present smaller values to users by working in "pennies" but displaying "dollars" with two places after the decimal.)
+It might also want to work in "pennies" but displaying "dollars" with two places after the decimal.)
+3. Each group operates independently, without locking.
+Thus a transfer between groups involves an estimate of the second group's costs in FairShares, and the issuing of a certificate for that amount from the first group's exchange.
+This means that the final part of the transaction in the second group, could produce slightly more or less than the expected value, if the transaction is large and there are a lot of large exchange transactions occuring at the same time.
+Becuase of the rounding up in (2), this is unlikely in most cases.
+4. More generally, the estimated costs shown for transactions are estimates based on current conditions.
+The actioal costs could be slightly different when you push the button.

+In _this_ PoC version, there is no device-to-device networking, and no cryptography.
+Group interactions are currently simulated:
+  - You can switch between users within the same app page to see the effects on others.
+  - This PoC version of the app starts with a few groups and members established, and initial reserve amounts in the exchanges.
+Changes are persisted locally.
+  - When you "vote", the PoC App simulates concurrening votes by the other group memembers in five seconds.

 ### State